North Augusta, South Carolina: SRP Park

-SRP Park is located in North Augusta along the Savannah River.
-SRP Park is the home of the Augusta GreenJackets, the Single-A affiliate of the Atlanta Braves.
+SRP Park is a baseball park located in North Augusta along the Savannah River.
+It is the home of the Augusta GreenJackets, the Single-A affiliate of the Atlanta Braves.

 Riverview Park Activities Center

 The Riverview Park Activities Center is the host site for Nike's annual premier summer events, the Nike Peach Jam (boys) and the Nike Nationals (girls).
 The nation's top high school basketball prospects and college coaches gather in North Augusta each year for the tournaments.

 The Greeneway Trail

-Established in 1995, North Augusta maintains over 9 mi of paved trails that follows a former railroad line that passes through several neighborhoods within the city.
-It is primarily accessible from the western terminus at Pisgah Road, the eastern terminus at Riverside Boulevard, its approximate midpoint near Riverview Park, and an additional trailhead located at West Martintown Road.
+Established in 1995, North Augusta maintains over 9 mi of paved trails following a former railroad line which passes through several neighborhoods within the city.
+It is primarily accessible from the western terminus near Edgefield County, the eastern terminus at Riverside Boulevard, its approximate midpoint near Riverview Park, and an additional trailhead located near Savannah River.

 John C. Calhoun Park

 John C. Calhoun Park is in North Augusta.
 It is where the controversial Meriwether Monument is located.
 It was erected to commemorate the only white person killed in the Hamburg massacre.